Armageddon (2008): Aftermath

+Raw

-The rivalry between Batista and Orton continued until the December 15, 2008, episode of Raw, when Orton punted Batista in the head, giving him a storyline concussion, causing him to take time off indefinitely.
+The rivalry between Batista and Orton continued until the December 15, episode of Raw, when Orton punted Batista in the head, giving him a storyline concussion, causing him to take time off indefinitely.
 WWE.com later reported that Batista elected to undergo surgery to repair a legitimate hamstring tear (that he suffered during his match with John Cena at SummerSlam).

-CM Punk received his match for the Intercontinental title on the January 5, 2009 episode of Raw against William Regal, but failed to win due to Regal getting himself disqualified.
+CM Punk received his match for the Intercontinental title on the January 5, 2009, episode of Raw against William Regal, but failed to win due to Regal getting himself disqualified.
 Two weeks later, Punk and Regal had another match this time under no disqualifications rules, which Punk won to claim the title.